The mute button is broken

 How Much Does it Cost to Have Linda Speak?

-Speaker fees vary depending on how many people are addressed, the nature of the event, the length and frequency as well as the distance travelled.
+Linda is an eager and professional speaker, often available as a guest for your podcast, youtube channel, summit, or broadcast program.
+Speaker fees for keynotes, seminars, trade shows, conventions and lecture series vary depending on how many people are addressed, the nature of the event, the length and frequency as well as the distance travelled.

 Fees for professional speaking engagements are arranged on a per-event basis because of the tremendous number of factors involved.
 For travelling engagements, speaking fees are in addition to travel and accomodation costs.